-Most of the tools are similar, but there are some slight differences, so take a look at all of them and see which tools work best for your writing style.
+Most of the tools are similar, but there are some slight differences, so look at them and see which tools work best for your writing style.

 There are times when I use two or three spellcheck programs.
-For some reason, every tool will find a mistake that the other tools overlooked.
+For some reason, every tool will find a mistake the other tools overlook.

 More Proofreading Tips